matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 #### XMPP

-An example of a non-messaging bridge, such as the GitHub bridge:
+An example of a straight forward messaging bridge, such as the XMPP (bifrost) bridge:

 ```js
 {